Cray-HPE/docs-csm/operations/network/network_management_install_guide/backup_custom_config.md

  #### Apply site connection configuration

- Once the generated configuration has been applied you will need to apply the backed up site connection configuration with a couple modifications.
+ Once the generated configuration has been applied. [apply switch configs](apply_switch_configs.md).
+You will need to apply the backed up site connection configuration with a couple modifications.
 Since we are now using a VRF to seperate customer traffic we will need to add the site ports and the default routes to that VRF.
  ##### Aruba
 `vrf attach Customer` will be added to the port configuration that connects to the site.
 `vrf Customer` will be appended to the default route configuration.